Mode testing, critical bandwidth and excess mass: Simulation study

 Regarding power behaviour (and just commenting on the three methods which exhibit a correct calibration), results are reported in Table \ref{estsim3}: none of the proposals is clearly more powerful.
 For instance, for M13, HY clearly detects the appearance of the second small mode, whereas the other approaches do not succeed in doing so.
 For M11, M12, M14 and M15 ($n=50$), CH presents the highest empirical power and HY shows the lowest one.

-\textbf{Assessing bimodality.} For testing $H_0: j= 2$, \citet{HallYork01} prove that, even knowing the density support, SI cannot be consistently calibrated by a bootstrap procedure, similar to the one used for the unimodality vs. multimodality test.
-Hence, in some models such as M15 or M16 ($n=50$), the percentage of rejections is close to $\alpha$, whereas the conservative behaviour observed in the unimodality test, is just perceived in M14 and M19, for large sample sizes.
-Also, in this case, there is a model where the percentage of rejections is considerably higher than the significance level, M20 ($n=200$ and $n=1000$), being this bimodal scenario similar to the conservative M19, just generating some outliers.
+\textbf{Assessing bimodality.} For testing $H_0: j= 2$, \citet{HallYork01} prove that, even knowing the density support, SI cannot be consistently calibrated by a bootstrap procedure, similar to the one used for the unimodality test.
+The conservative behaviour, observed in the unimodality test, is also perceived in most cases.
+But also, when testing bimodality, there is a model where the percentage of rejections is considerably higher than the significance level, M20, being this bimodal scenario similar to the conservative M19, just generating some outliers.
 FM presents again an erratic behaviour: for M17 (except for $n=200$), M18 or M19, the percentage of rejections is below $\alpha$, whereas the opposite happens for M11, M12, M15, M16 or M20 (except for $n=50$).

 For testing bimodality, NP presents good results.
 The percentage of rejections is close to the significance level, except for M12 ($n=200$) and M13 ($n=200$), slightly below $\alpha$, and M11 ($n=50$), M15 ($n=50$, $n=200$), M16 and M19 ($n=50$), slightly above $\alpha$.
 For $n=1000$, all the results are good except for M16, but the calibration problem is corrected (as seen in Table \ref{estsim7}) applying NP with known support, taking for that purpose $I=[0,1]$.
 So, just the new proposal presents a correct calibration.
-Hence, power results reported in Table \ref{estsim6} are only judged for the new proposal: power increases with sample size, detecting that all the alternative distributions do not satisfy the null hypothesis, except for M21 ($n=50$) and M24 ($n=50$), but with small sample sizes.
+Hence, power results reported in Table \ref{estsim6} are only judged for the new proposal: power increases with sample size, detecting that all the alternative distributions do not satisfy the null hypothesis, except for M21 ($n=50$) and M24 ($n=50$).